axelarnetwork/axelar-gmp-sdk-solidity/DESIGN.md

 - **Cancel TimeLock Proposal**: Again, similar to Interchain Governance, it cancels an existing governance proposal.

-- **Approve Multisig Proposal**: Enables multisig proposal approval, setting the approval status of the proposal to true and signaling successful approval via a `MultisigApproved` event.
+- **Approve Multisig Proposal**: Enables multisig proposal approval by setting the approval status of the proposal to true, resetting any previous voting and signaling successful approval via a `MultisigApproved` event.

 - **Cancel Multisig Approval**: Cancels an approved multisig proposal, setting the approval status of the proposal to false and indicating successful cancellation through a `MultisigCancelled` event.

 ### Secure Execution of Multisig Proposals

+As every new multisig proposal is approved by the governance, the multisig voting is always reset to 0.
+This guaranties that any previous voting on similar proposal is not affecting this new proposal.
 Upon receiving the necessary number of signatory approvals, a multisig proposal becomes eligible for execution.
 Before execution, the contract verifies the proposal's approval status; if the approval status is false, the transaction is reverted.
 Following successful execution, the proposal's approval status is reset, and a `MultisigExecuted` event is emitted.